oxc-project/acorn-test262/test-typescript/tests/cases/conformance/controlFlow/controlFlowInOperator.ts.md

                   "start": 717,
                   "end": 745,
                   "raw": "\"heat death of the universe\"",
-                  "value": "heat death of the universe"
+                  "value": "heat death of the universe",
+                  "regex": null,
+                  "bigint": null
                 }
               ],
               "callee": {